nauyey/guard/README.md

 >
 > Reflection is never clear.

-Reflection API loses a lot of valuable type annotating abilities, which may leave bugs to be found until runtime.
+Reflection API loses a lot of valuable type annotating abilities, which may leave bugs to be found until runtime.

 So Guard doesn't use reflections.